asmuth/clip/doc/collect_via_statsd.md

 -------------------------------

 The statsd protocol itself does not support labels.
-However, the statsd implementation in metric-collectd understands a common metric naming convention that allows you to specify labels.
+However, the statsd implementation in metricd understands a common metric naming convention that allows you to specify labels.

 The line format for metrics with one label is: